paranjaa/ENSE405-project/README.md

 # ENSE405-project
-Github Repository for CellarRecipes, a project for ENSE 405 Need to figure out how to set up git support in Android Studio
+Github Repository for CellarRecipes, an application for tracking food and suggesting recipes.